PortableApps/Launcher/Other/Source/Manual/ref/envsub.rst

 PortableApps.comDocuments
 -------------------------

 The PortableApps.com Documents directory, normally ``X:\Documents``.
-There is no guarrantee that this directory will exist.
+There is no guarantee that this directory will exist.

 .. env:: PortableApps.comPictures

 PortableApps.comPictures
 ------------------------

 The PortableApps.com Pictures directory, normally ``X:\Documents\Pictures``.
-There is no guarrantee that this directory will exist.
+There is no guarantee that this directory will exist.

 .. env:: PortableApps.comMusic

 PortableApps.comMusic
 ---------------------

 The PortableApps.com Music directory, normally ``X:\Documents\Music``.
-There is no guarrantee that this directory will exist.
+There is no guarantee that this directory will exist.

 .. env:: PortableApps.comVideos

 PortableApps.comVideos
 ----------------------

 The PortableApps.com Videos directory, normally ``X:\Documents\Videos``.
-There is no guarrantee that this directory will exist.
+There is no guarantee that this directory will exist.

 .. env:: PAL:PortableAppsDir

 PAL:PortableAppsDir
 -------------------

 The PortableApps.com PortableApps directory, normally ``X:\PortableApps``.
 To be exact, this is the parent directory of the portable app package.

 .. env:: USERPROFILE